Zakir-Ansari/blockchain/1. Smart Contracts/README.md

     ![](../Resources/Smart%20Contracts/Accounts-List2.JPG)

-This was an example of creating a smart contract on Remix IDE and using it's inbuild wallet to do the deployment and transactions.
-We can also use Metamask and use our own wallet to do the transations.
+This was an example of creating a smart contract on Remix IDE and using its inbuild wallet to do the deployment and transactions.
+We can also use Metamask and use our wallet to do the transactions.